ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE_

 **Image Description:**
-The image shows the word "REDUCATE_" in uppercase letters.
-The letter "R" is in green, while the rest of the letters "EDUCATE_" are in dark blue or black.
+The image contains the text "REDUCATE_" written in capital letters.
+The first letter "R" is in a greenish color, while the rest of the letters and the underscore are in dark blue or black.
+The background is a light beige color.
 ```
 ![Image 1](page4_img1.jpeg)

 **Image 2 OCR:**
 ```
 **Image Description:**
-The image shows a green shield with a silver padlock symbol in the center.
-The padlock is closed, representing security or protection.
-This kind of image is commonly used to symbolize safety, security, privacy, or protection concepts, especially in digital contexts like cybersecurity.
+This image depicts a green shield with a silver or gray padlock symbol in the center.
+The shield likely represents protection or security, and the padlock reinforces the idea of safety, privacy, or secure access.
+This type of imagery is commonly used in contexts related to cybersecurity, data protection, or secure transactions.
 ```
 ![Image 2](page4_img2.jpeg)